-From meditation apps to investing , these days you can do everything on your phone – including streaming nearly every song ever recorded.
+Updated March 7, 2019: From meditation to investing, there's an app for everything (like these 25 apps that will make your life easier.)
 Streaming services like Spotify and Apple Music are the best way for most people to get their music fix.
 They offer millions of songs, curated playlists, and smart recommendations that help you find new favorites.
 But what’s the most affordable way to get your slow jams?
 We’ll break down your options and help you discover the most affordable ways to get unlimited music.

 Spotify is the granddaddy of streaming services.
 Founded over a decade ago, it boasts a library of over 30 million songs.
 The basic version of Spotify is free, but it’s more like a radio station than a true streaming service: You’re able to play an artist, album, or playlist in shuffle mode, but you won’t be able to have full control over each song you listen to.
 You also have to listen to ads and can’t download music for offline play.